 Equality in pay.
 Men AND women should earn the same pay for the same jobs as men across the board.

 Equality in representation in every field of life is also very important for the empowerment of women.
-This will ensure a fair decision or judgement and avoid a biased one.
-A fair representation in all fields is not a far away dream today.
+This will ensure a fair decision or judgment and avoid a biased one.
+A fair representation in all fields is not a faraway dream today.

 What Are Women’s Empowerment Principles?